apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Federal judge won’t dismiss Hunter Biden’s tax charges, paving way for June trial**
+**Netanyahu to shutter Israeli Al Jazeera bureau after government passes new law**

-You can read more about it [here](https://www.cnn.com/2024/04/01/politics/hunter-biden-tax-charges-trial/index.html).
+You can read more about it [here](https://www.axios.com/2024/04/01/al-jazeera-shuttered-israel-netanyahu).

 ## Requirements
 - Python 3.8